 Submissions will be read anonymously, and the Reader’s favourites published on this site.
-Want to be a Reader in a future month?
-Get in touch via firstname.lastname@example.org.
+Want to be a Reader for a future theme?
+Get in touch via email@example.com.

 We will aim to announce the winning pieces as soon as possible after the close of the competition, but please bear with us – it can take our Reader time if there have been a lot of entries!
 A single winner and a handful of other ‘Reader’s Choice’ pieces will be published on this site shortly thereafter – usually a few weeks after the competition closes.
 Read work selected as ‘Reader’s Choice’ in previous competitions here.